 There is a significant body of research into this subject, and there are many learned colleagues, including academics, health care workers and public servants, who are grappling with this matter in depth.

 My remarks, which reflect on some key learnings in the global context, will hopefully contribute to taking the agenda forward on the implementation of UHC in Africa.

 I spent 10 years in medical practice and the issues of access and affordability to good quality health care for citizens, occupied me then on a daily basis as a medical doctor.

-When I began practising in the 1980s, the times were indeed dark in apartheid South Africa and access to quality and affordable health care was difficult, to put it mildly, for the majority.
+When I began practising in the 1980s, the times were indeed dark in apartheid South Africa and access to quality and affordable health care was difficult, to put it mildly, for

 South Africa has made much progress since then.
 Nelson Mandela, our first democratically elected president, first introduced free prenatal and antenatal health care for women and children up to the age of six in the public health-care system in 1996.

 This was one of his flagship projects and in doing so he demonstrated his vision and understanding of the importance of accessible health care as one of the key pillars in building the nation, social cohesion and a productive and democratic society.

 We continue to be inspired by the legacy he bequeathed us.
 Sustainable Development Goal (SDG) 3 calls for the ensuring of healthy lives and well-being for all by 2030.

 Point 3.8 specifically calls for the achieving of “universal health coverage (UHC), including financial risk protection, access to quality essential health-care services, and access to safe, effective, quality and affordable essential vaccines for all”.

 All member states of the UN have in principle agreed to the implementation of UHC by 2030, in line with the SDGs.